IshaanVerma1130/DSA/Binary Search/Questions.md

 7. Find element in a nearly sorted array (element at i an be at i-1 or i+1)

 8. Find floor of element in sorted array

+9. Find ceil of element in sorted array